redis/docs/content/develop/get-started/vector-database.md

 {{< clients-example search_vss generate_embeddings />}}

-Insert the vectorized descriptions to the bike documents in Redis using the [JSON.SET]({{< baseurl >}}/commands/json.set//) command.
-The following command inserts a new field in each of the documents under the JSONPath `$.description_embeddings`.
+Insert the vectorized descriptions to the bike documents in Redis using the [JSON.SET]({{< baseurl >}}/commands/json.set) command.
+The following command inserts a new field into each of the documents under the JSONPath `$.description_embeddings`.
 Once again, do this using a pipeline to avoid unnecessary network round-trips:

 {{< clients-example search_vss load_embeddings />}}

-Inspect one of the updated bike documents using the [JSON.GET](({{< relref "/commands" >}}/json.get/)) command:
+Inspect one of the updated bike documents using the [JSON.GET]({{< baseurl >}}/commands/json.get) command:

 {{< clients-example search_vss dump_example />}}